 See Related: Most Popular Tourist Destinations

 4. San Antonio Zoo

-If visiting in June, try out the Drive-Thru Zoo experience, where you will experience the whole zoo from the comfort (and a/c) of your vehicle.
-Tickets are $65 per car and the experience happens only on select dates.
+If visiting in June, try out the Drive-Thru Zoo experience, where you will experience the whole zoo from your vehicle’s comfort (and a/c).
+Tickets are $65 per car, and the experience happens only on select dates.

-Near the entrance of the zoo, you will find Kiddie Park, the oldest children’s amusement park in the country!
-Kiddie park first opened in 1925 and was recently relocated to the San Antonio Zoo.
+You will find Kiddie Park, the country’s oldest children’s amusement park, near the zoo entrance!
+Kiddie Park opened in 1925 and was recently relocated to the San Antonio Zoo.
 The retro vibe of Kiddie Park transports visitors to another century.

 The special thing about the San Antonio Zoo is that it is a non-profit research and conservation zoo.
-This way, you know that your visit directly aids in habitat preservation and other conservation efforts to protect wildlife around the world.
+This way, you know that your visit directly aids in habitat preservation and other conservation efforts to protect wildlife worldwide.

 5. Brackenridge Park